Bariatric Surgery Post-Op Diet

 - The Clear Liquid Diet begins postoperative if there is no nausea or vomiting.

 - You MUST sip VERY SMALL amounts of fluid throughout the ENTIRE DAY.

 - The goal for one day is a total of 64 oz. of clear liquid per day by sipping SMALL SIPS 4-8 oz. per hour.

 - Important: You can have as many clear fluids that your body needs.
 The minimum goal is 64 oz. to prevent dehydration after bariatric surgery.

 Goal is to Stay Hydrated and Consume Between 60 – 90 Grams of Protein

-This diet allows a broad range of liquids and protein supplements.
+This diet allows for a broad range of liquids and protein supplements.
 This will give your new stomach pouch and digestive system time to heal properly and allow you time to adjust to your new stomach pouch.
 A good rule of thumb for what is allowed on this diet is anything that has the consistency of what can easily be strained through a straw.
 Remember, however, at this stage, you should not be sipping anything through a straw!!!

 Start taking your multi-vitamins, calcium, and iron daily as directed.
-If you need guidance in this area or require vitamins, please contact us to purchase our recommended vitamins designed for you particular bariatric needs.
+If you need guidance in this area or require vitamins, please contact us to purchase our recommended vitamins designed for your particular bariatric needs.

 - Start high protein full liquid diet

 Approved Thick Liquids